Strategic Concealment of Environment Representations in Competitive Games: Numerical Examples

 The induced uncertainty in the Defender's belief benefits the Attacker.
 For the type-1 Attacker, the Defender may select the suboptimal barrier~2, which allows the Attacker to take a straight-line path to the target (see Figure~\ref{fig:phase2-trjs}(c)).
 Conversely, for the type-2 Attacker, the Defender may select barrier configuration~1, allowing the Attacker to enter the fine-resolution area directly (see Figure~\ref{fig:phase2-trjs}(d)).

-The heatmaps in Figure~\ref{fig:abstrt-conceal-heatmap} show the Phase~II value functions for each state under different barrier options and representations.
+The heatmaps in \ref{fig:abstrt-conceal-heatmap} show the Phase~II value functions for each state under different barrier options and abstractions.
 The color scale is consistent across subplots, with warmer colors indicating higher values.
-Barrier option~1 yields the lowest values for representation type~1, while barrier option~2 is worst for representation type~2.
+Barrier option~1 yields the lowest values for abstraction type~1, while barrier option~2 is worst for abstraction type~2.
 The chosen end states for Phase~I, $s_6$ and $s_6'$, are both of relatively high value.
-However, the heatmaps do not reflect the difficulty of reaching these states given the representation constraints.
-For example, although state $\hat{s}$ has a high value for representation type~2 under barrier option~2, it is extremely difficult for the type-2 Attacker to reach due to randomized navigation with a coarse representation in the obstacle region.
+However, the heatmaps do not reflect the difficulty of reaching these states given the abstraction constraints.
+For example, although state $s_6$ has a high value for abstraction type~2 under barrier option~2, it is extremely difficult for the type-2 Attacker to reach due to randomized navigation with a coarse representation in the obstacle region.

 To illustrate the benefit of representation concealment, consider first the \emph{full-information variant} of the game in which the Defender knows the Attacker’s representation type $\theta$ at the outset.
 In this case, the Defender deterministically selects the type-optimal barrier ($\omega=1$ if $\theta=1$, $\omega=2$ if $\theta=2$), and the Attacker responds with the corresponding type-optimal trajectory (cyan path for type 1 and red path for type 2).
 The Attacker’s expected performance, averaged over the prior distribution on types, is $-0.978$, computed based on